 Find out more about Skype for TV.

 Since Skype on your TV isn’t compatible with regular computer webcams, you need to use a special TV camera.
 These are specifically designed with microphones that can pick up sound from further away, allowing you to enjoy Skype calls from the comfort of your couch, as well as providing great quality video that’s been optimized for use with your TV.

-If you’ve recently joined Skype when you signed in with your Microsoft account on a different platform (such as Windows 8, Mac, Linux), you'll still be able to sign into your TV; you'll just need to take a couple of extra steps first..
+If you're not using a TV that supports Skype 4.2 on TV, you'll still be able to sign into your TV; you'll just need to take a couple of extra steps first..